Onsen: Benefits of Alkaline and Acidic Hot Springs

 Alkaline Onsen (pH7.5 or above)

-In addition to dissolving sebum on the surface of the skin, alkaline hot spring water softens keratin so it can smoothen skin texture.
+In addition to dissolving sebum on the skin’ surface, alkaline hot spring water softens keratin and can smoothen skin texture.

-However, if the pH value of an alkaline hot spring is quite high, that can cause dryness of the skin.
+However, if the pH value of an alkaline hot spring is high, that can cause dry skin.

-Therefore, after you soak in a strong alkaline Onsen bath, it is better to have a shower in order to wash away components from the hot spring water.
+Therefore, after soaking in a strongly alkaline Onsen bath, it is better to have a shower to wash away components from the hot spring water.

 Acidic Onsen (pH2.0 to pH6.0)

-On the other hand, Onsen with low pH values has strong sterilizing power so it may give your skin some tingling sensation.
-But the acidic water is especially effective for chronic skin diseases such as athlete’s foot.
+On the other hand, Onsen, with low pH values, has sterilizing power and may give your skin a tingling sensation, but the acidic water works well for chronic skin diseases such as athlete’s foot.

-However, soaking in a quite strong acidic Onsen bath can cause rough skin.
-Therefore, as with the case of Alkaline Onsen, after bathing, it is better for you to have a shower in order to remove its components from your body.
+However, soaking in a strongly acidic Onsen bath can cause rough skin.
+Therefore, as with the case of Alkaline Onsen, it is better to take a shower after bathing to remove its components from your body.

-By the way, speaking of acidic Onsen, Tamagawa Onsen, a hot spring resort in Akita Prefecture, is especially famous.
+Incidentally, speaking of acidic Onsen, Tamagawa Onsen/玉川温泉, a hot spring resort in Akita Prefecture, is especially famous in Japan.

 Tomo